 In the first round of conversational exchange, I offered a simple button response to get things started without any confusion.

-5. Landbot: Kick Off the Conversation on Your Terms
+5. Landbot: Start the Conversation on Your Terms

 Next, draw up an arrow to create the following block, in this case, “Name” block to ask for the user's name.